2rueSid/nvim_config/cheatsheet.md

 ## Keybindings

 ### Built-in Navigation
+- Ctrl + d: Go down half screen and center cursor to the center
+- Ctrl + u: Go up half screen and center cursor to the center
 - Ctrl + n: Switch to the next file in the buffer.
 - Ctrl + p: Switch to the previous file in the buffer.
 - Leader + ch: Open cheatsheet file